Exoplanet Science

 • Location: LMU Munich, Faculty of Physics and Faculty of Geosciences

-How to earn the Exoplanet Science specialization certificate
+How to earn the Exoplanet Science specialization certificate?

-• 9 ECTS: Exoplanetary Atmospheres
+• WP 18/20 Exoplanetary Atmospheres (9 ECTS)

-Note: The requirements for the specialization are in addition to the mandatory requirements of the Master of Astrophysics curriculum.
+Note: The requirements for the specialization are in addition and complementary to the mandatory requirements of the Master of Astrophysics curriculum.
 If you fulfill both sets of requirements by the end of your studies, you will get the MSc Astrophysics degree with a specialization certificate in Exoplanet Science.
 If not, you can obtain the regular MSc Astrophysics degree certificate.

 Detailed information about the Master of Astrophysics curriculum and regulations can be found here under ‘Curriculum details’ and ‘Links & Downloads’.
 The Examination Office issues the certificate once all requirements are met.